-The home of the charity book series which includes Remembering Elephants, Remembering Rhinos and now, thanks to another successful Kickstarter campaign, Remembering Great Apes.
+The home of the charity book series which includes Remembering Elephants, Remembering Rhinos, Remembering Great Apes and now coming in 2019, Remembering Lions.
 Our mission is to create the most beautiful books on a species ever made and then, sell those books to raise awareness of the plight facing that species and funds to protect it.
-Our work is made possible by the generous donation of images by many of the world’s best wildlife photographers including Steve Winter, Art Wolfe, Frans Lanting and Jonathan & Angela Scott.
+Our work is made possible by the generous donation of images by many of the world’s best wildlife photographers including Steve Winter, Art Wolfe, Frans Lanting, Brent Stirton, Tim Laman and Jonathan & Angela Scott.

 Remembering Wildlife is the collective name for the series of books created by British wildlife photographer Margot Raggett, who was prompted to take action after seeing a poached elephant in Northern Kenya in 2014.
 She began asking fellow wildlife photographers if they would contribute to a fundraising book.
 Their response was unanimous and Remembering Elephants, by ‘Wildlife Photographers United’ was published in September 2016 with images donated by 65 of the world’s top wildlife photographers.
 Such was the success that Remembering Rhinos was quickly announced and launched in 2017, once again to critical acclaim.
 Remembering Great Apes, the third book in the series, was published on 15th October 2018 featuring images donated by 72 photographers and is on track to raise more funds than ever.
 On January 1st 2019, we announced that the next book in the series will be Remembering Lions.